 The simple answer: taxes have the ability to seriously erode returns.

 Please see footer for important information1

-According to Morningstar, as a whole, U.S. equity funds (active, passive, ETFs) gave up 2% of returns to taxes for the three-year period ending March 2019.
-That means a mutual fund with a 10% pre-tax, three-year annualized return actually had a return of only 8% on an after-tax basis.
-This loss of return (“tax drag”) of 2% is really a hidden expense ratio that can have a material impact on the long-term growth of a portfolio.
+According to Morningstar, as a whole, U.S. equity funds (active, passive, ETFs) gave up 2% of returns to taxes for the three-year period ending June 2019.
+That means a mutual fund with a 10% pre-tax, three-year annualized return actually would have had a return of only 8% on an after-tax basis.
+This loss of return (“tax drag”2) of 2% is really like a hidden expense ratio that can have a material impact on the long-term growth of a portfolio.